The Tien Group

 Our

-latest work is geared towards developing microphysiological systems
+latest work is geared towards developing microphysiological

-non-vascular tissue in human disease.
-We
+and non-vascular tissue in human disease.

-towards vascular invasion, an obligate step in metastasis.
+progression towards vascular invasion, an obligate step in metastasis.
 These models provide a well-controlled system

 for testing whether a particular element of the tumor microenvironment, such as